drewr/postal/README.md

 * JavaMail 1.4.2 (in `lib/` after build)

+### Install

+Served by Clojars.
+In your project.clj:

+    [com.draines/postal "1.7-SNAPSHOT"]

+Likewise substitute any tag, like `1.6.0` etc.

 ### Examples

 At a bare minimum, provide a map with `:from`, `:to`, `:subject`, and `:body`.